Kaitoku Seamount: Activity

 Kaitoku has had an activity period in 1543, 1984, 2001 and 2022, the most documented one being the 1984 eruption.
 All of these eruptions have been rather weak, with a Volcanic Explosivity Index of 0.
 The volcano is actively monitored by the Japan Coast Guard.

 1984 eruption

-In March 7 1984, the Japanese Coast Guard reported discolored water near the volcano.
+On 7 March 1984, the Japanese Coast Guard reported discolored water near the volcano.
 The next day, the volcano reportedly started erupting rocks which didn't reach the sea surface.
 In March 16, a reef-like pile of black rocks rose onto the sea surface.
 In March 23, the eruption finally breached the surface and explosions reached a height of around 160 m.
 3 days later, the eruption calmed down and continued under the sea level.
 In July, the activity of the volcano completely ceased.

 Chemical composition

 After the 1984 eruption in March, pumice rock was collected which had a composition of 62.3% silicon dioxide (SiO2), 5.2% sodium oxide (Na2O) and 1.4% potassium oxide (K2O).
 7 samples of discolored water were taken and were observed by research vessels which found a pH level of 7.8-8.11 which correlates to basic composition.
 In the same samples, the amount of iron (Fe) in mg/L was found in between 0.01-0.32 and the amount of SiO2 per L was found in between 0.37-0.58 mg.